-Start with a fun shopping trip at the Town and Country shopping center on 855 El Camino Real:
+Start with a shopping trip to Town and Country located at 855 El Camino Real:

-The other large outdoor mall is the really lovely Stanford Shopping Center.
+The other large outdoor mall is the Stanford Shopping Center.

 With 24 galleries presenting selections from the collection and more than 20 special exhibitions each year, the Cantor serves Stanford’s academic community, draws art lovers from the San Francisco Bay Area and beyond and attracts campus visitors from around the world.

-Free admission, free tours, lectures, family activities plus changing exhibitions make the Cantor one of the most well-attended university art museums in the country and a great resource for teaching and research on campus.
-The Cantor is also famous for its outdoor sculpture, including the Rodin Sculpture Garden, modern and contemporary art across campus, and the Papua New Guinea Sculpture Garden
+The Cantor is also famous for its outdoor sculpture, including the Rodin Sculpture Garden, modern and contemporary art across campus, and the Papua New Guinea Sculpture Garden.

 "Googleplex" is located at 1900 Amphitheatre Parkway, Mountain View.